 This is an essential component of your resume.
 The heading consists of your full name and detailed contact information, which includes your complete postal address, phone number and email address.

 The heading should stand out in the resume.
 It should be instantly visible.
-The formatting of this section should be simple, with either centre or left-alignment.
+The formatting of this section should be simple, with either centre or left-aligned.

 Fresh graduates applying for the job must have a career objective in their CV.
-The career objective highlights your intention for applying for the job and also put forward your career goals.
+The career objective highlights your intention of applying for the job and also put forward your career goals.